 - Add salt into it.

-- Add oil and lemon juice into it.
+- Add oil into the water and add lemon extract as well.

 - Bring the water a boil.

-- Add the soaked rice into the boiling water.
+- Add the soaked basmati rice into the boiling water.

 - Cook the rice until it is 60-70% done.

-- Strain the rice completely and put it aside.
+- Strain the rice completely and place it aside.

-- Take a cooking pot in which Biryani is cooked.
+- Take a cooking pot with a heavy flat bottom.

-- Coat the base of the pot with oil.
+- Coat the base of the pot with little oil.